google/syzkaller/docs/netbsd/README.md

 	$ ssh -p 10022 root@127.0.0.1
 	```

-5. Copy your public key to `/root/.ssh/authorized_keys` on the guest and `reboot` the
+5. Copy and paste your public key to `/root/.ssh/authorized_keys` on the guest
-   VM.
+   and `reboot` the VM.

 6. After reboot make sure that the ssh is working properly.
 Replace the port with what
    you have configured.